zchlrnr/YoCad/README.md

   exactly 200 points in a bezier spline shape given two lists of coordinate pairs (x and y values).

+## The Features We Want

+  * The calculation of mass by a numerical integration subroutine written for non-evenly spaced data, and specification of a material in `specs.txt`.
+    * A document with common materials and their densities indexed and tabulated for future call.

+  * The calculation of non-dimensional rim weight

+  * The ability to select a bearing type from a list of other bearing types

-  This code is initially written by Zach Lerner.
+  This code is maintained by Zach Lerner.
+  2017.11.09